No. 23 Ohio State routs Illinois State in season opener

 INJURY UPDATE

-Ohio State welcomed back junior guard Musa Jallow, who missed all of last season with an ankle injury.
+Ohio State welcomed back junior guard Musa Jallow, who missed last season with an ankle injury.

 ALL PARTIES SAFE

-Harvard transfer Seth Towns, still coming back from a knee injury that cost him his last two seasons, was late arriving to the game after being involved in a minor auto accident near campus.
-But everybody is OK.
+Harvard transfer Seth Towns, still coming back from a knee injury that cost him his last two seasons, was late arriving to the game after being involved in a minor car crash near campus.
+No one was hurt.

 UP NEXT